Ushant

-Ushant (/ˈʌʃənt/; Eusa, /br/; Ouessant, /fr/) is a French island at the southwestern end of the English Channel which marks the westernmost point of metropolitan France.
+Ushant (/ˈʌʃənt/; Eusa, /br/; Ouessant, /fr/) is a French island at the southwestern end of the English Channel that marks the westernmost point of metropolitan France.
 It belongs to Brittany and in medieval times, Léon.
 In lower tiers of government, it is a commune in the Finistère department.
 It is the only place in Brittany, save for Brittany itself, with a separate name in English.

 Geography

-Neighbouring islets include Keller Island (Île de Keller) and Kadoran (Île Cadoran) to the north.
+The territory of the municipality of Ouessant consists mainly of the island of Ouessant, which is surrounded by several islets.
+The largest of these, situated to the north, is the Keller Island (Île de Keller) and Kadoran (Île Cadoran) to the north.
 The 200 m channel between Ushant and Keller is called the Toull C'heller.
+To the southeast, Ushant is separated from the Ponant Islands by the Fromveur Passage; the Ushant side of the strait is marked by La Jument lighthouse, on a rock about 300 metres offshore.

-Ushant marks the southern limit of the Celtic Sea and the southern end to the western English Channel, the northern end being the Isles of Scilly, southwest of Land's End in Cornwall, England.
-According to definitions of the International Hydrographic Organization the island lies outside the English Channel and is in the Celtic Sea.
+Ushant marks the southern limit of the Celtic Sea and the southern end of the western English Channel, the northern end being the Isles of Scilly, southwest of Land's End in Cornwall.
+Ushant lies outside the English Channel and is in the Celtic Sea.

 The island is a rocky landmass at most 8 by 3 km, covering 15 km2.

 History

+Several Neolithic megaliths were located on the island, alongside a long-lived Bronze Age sanctuary but the latter is not visible anymore.

-Ushant is famous for its maritime past, both as a fishing community and as a key landmark in the Channel approaches.
+Ushant is famous for its maritime past, both as a fishing community and as a landmark in the Channel approaches.
 It is named in the refrain of the sea shanty "Spanish Ladies":